sendpost/sendpost-java-sdk/docs/SuppressionApi.md

 <a id="deleteSuppression"></a>
 # **deleteSuppression**
-> DeleteSuppression200Response deleteSuppression(deleteSuppressionRequest)
+> List&lt;DeleteSuppression200ResponseInner&gt; deleteSuppression(deleteSuppressionRequest)

-Delete suppressions
+Delete Suppressions

 Deletes one or more suppressions for a given sub-account.
 The request can contain a list of emails to delete specific suppressions or delete a single suppression.